zlepper/itlt/TechnicalDocumentation.md

 -   Update mods.toml description and maybe add updateChecker support, too

 -   Fix crash on launch when running the jar directly due to the use of JNA's `Platform.isWindows()` library method
--   `FMLNetworkConstants.IGNORESERVERONLY` thingy so it doesn't show servers without the mod as incompatible, should be a simple copy & paste from the v1 branch

 ### New features to consider adding later